Search This Blog

 Mixed letters

 Occasionally, it is possible to have an accountable function along with responsible function.
-For instance, an internally facing project manager also accountable to talk with the client.
+For instance, an internally facing project manager is also accountable to talk with the client.
 However, such occurrences should be very minimal.

 It is however not acceptable to see such occurrences in some areas for tasks like “development and QA” or “QA and deployment” because this would defeat the purpose of role-assignment matrix (RAM).
 If this exists because of resource constraints, there should be adequate process control.
 Combined with resource constraints and process gaps, this is a potential for “Quality failure by design” and is also, I believe, a means to “Escaped defects.”

-I also think that by definition a “R” and “A” are both “C” and “I” to a large extent.
+I also think that a “R” and “A” are both “C” and “I” to a large extent.
 But, listing “CA” or “IR” is an issue because then it raises the question of whether the person is first consulting and then accountable?
 RACI should avoid such ambiguities and should be a birthplace with mixed responsibilities.

 7